valdok/grin-rfcs/text/0023-multisig-wallet.md

 ## Reference-level explanation

-The core idea is based on Shamir's secret sharing (SSS) scheme, which allows the reconstruction of a secret by a quorum of M/N. And due to the homomorphic nature of ECC, the secret will not be reconstructed in a plain way.
-It will only be used to compute the shared pubkey, and to calculate the signatures required to build transactions (such as Schnorr's signature, and UTXO rangeproof)
+The core idea is based on Shamir's secret sharing (SSS) scheme, which allows the reconstruction of a secret by a quorum of M/N. And due to the homomorphic nature of ECC, the secret keys will not be calculated in a plain way.
+It will only be used to compute the public keys, and to calculate the signatures in an MPC ritual required to build transactions (such as Schnorr's signature, and UTXO rangeproof)

-Normal wallet has a master secret (usually derived from the seed phrase), which is then used to derive various keys, including the blinding factors for coins (like \vf).
+Normal wallet has a master secret (usually derived from the seed phrase), which is then used to derive various keys, including the blinding factors for coins (BIP44).

-The multisig wallet requires 2 changes:

-1. It will have 2 keys.
-One will be used in a deterministic key derivation (like HKDF / BIP44).
-The other, called a **co-factor**, will be constant, and act as a multiplier.
-It will be split among N co-owners via SSS scheme.
-2. Key derivation can proceed accoring to BIP44, but the key path must include the coin value, not just the coin number.
-More about this later, but in principle this should guarantee that each collectively built transaction spends and produces coins exactly as agreed, without amount being replaced/tampered.
+Multisig wallet will instead rely on SSS to generate the keys.
+The BIP44 can still be used as an addition, to increase the security of the wallet (more about this later).

 ### Key concepts